Latest Outcomes

 Dr. Gross has now performed over 6800 Hip Resurfacing Arthroplasty (HRA) procedures over the last 20 years and currently performs nearly 500 cases/year.
 The proven advantages of HRA are better function, longer implant survivorship, fewer dislocations, no thigh pain (from a THR stem), bone preservation, and longer life expectancy than THR patients.

 There are several other HRA surgeons in the world who have reported similar long-term implant survivorship data.
-There is no large single-surgeon report of THR that can match the results reported here.
+There is only one single-surgeon report of ceramic-ceramic THR from Korea that can match the results reported here.
 Most failures occur during the first two years after surgery, which is why it is critical to severely limit activities in the first 6 months to allow adequate healing.
 After that, a patient can gradually return to completely unrestricted activity.
 There remains a slow rate of failure that occurs over time.
 But this does not seem to be affected by activity.

 Therefore, the overall failure rate increases for a group of patients as the length of follow-up increases.
 Herein, we report implant survivorship, for all three of our HRA implant groups (we no longer use Corin or Biomet hybrid implants; we exclusively use Biomet uncemented implants).
 Not all complications lead to failure.

-Below is a complete list of ALL major complications (not just failures/causes for revision) in the >5500 HRA cases performed using the Biomet uncemented system since 2007.
+Below is a complete list of ALL major complications (not just failures/causes for revision) in the >5500 HRA cases performed using the Biomet uncemented system between 2007 and 2021.
+This allows a minimum of 2 years follow-up.

 Group I: Failures (requires revision surgery) – TOTAL: 59/5684 (1.0%)